ttotoc/text-vision-translation/README.md

-# torch-img-txt
+# Text Detection, Recognition and Translation from Images
-Automatic detection, recognition and English-Romanian translation of text from images.
+Automatic detection & recognition of text from images as well as English-Romanian translation.